Mixed healthy diet messages overcomplicate healthy eating.

 Hello, love handles!

 Variety is a cornerstone of a healthy diet.
 And it’s central to the plant based omnivore diet.
-It’s the key to getting all the minerals, vitamins and antioxidants you need.
+It’s the key to getting the balance of macronutrients and all the minerals, vitamins and antioxidants you need.
 No one food group can supply you with everything your body requires.

 Any diet that cuts out a food group or groups makes it more difficult.
 If you exclude animal products you can get all the nutrients you need.
 Just as you can if you limit (but not exclude) plant foods.
 But it takes more effort.
 And the more you exclude from your diet the harder it gets.
 Because you still need that food variety to get the full spectrum of nutrients.